 As my trip to Madrid was spontaneous and overlapped with Monday, it made my choice much easier – only Mananatial de los Sueños was open.

 Mananatial de los Sueños offers an immersive Christmas experience with a touch of magic and fairytale, including a Fairy Walk, ice-gorges, dazzling lights, parades, a skating rink, a holiday market, Santa´s and Elf houses, and a beautiful show set on ice.

 I really enjoyed an evening spent at Mananatial de los Sueños.
 This place was relatively small, but it had a bit of everything and the show was simply gorgeous.
 I believe it´s a great match for both adults and kids.

-Torreón de Ardoz is a small town, located 30 mins away from Madrid.
+Torrejón de Ardoz is a small town, located 30 minutes away from Madrid.
 Usually, from Nov 18 till Jan 6 the city opens its doors to the Christmas-themed park Parque de la Navidad.
-Aside from the decorations and shows, visitors can enjoy the first in Spain Ice Figures Festival.
+Aside from the decorations and shows, visitors can enjoy the first Spain Ice Figures Festival.

 Articus is a new Spanish Holiday Theme Park, inaugurated in 2022.
 It was supposed to be the ultimate holiday spirit destination of Christmas Madrid.
 But unfortunately, the opening was a complete disaster with huge lines.
 So far, it got lots of negative press and reviews.
 Not sure how the situation has evolved since then.